cosmos/ethermint/docs/basics/namespaces.md

 ### eth_getTransactionCount

-Returns the total transaction for a given account address and Block Number
+Returns the total transaction for a given account address and Block Number.

 #### Parameters

-- Account addr
+- Accout Address

 - Block Number